stanislavworldin/collor/README.md

 - **Clean UI**: Modern and intuitive interface with rectangular design
 - **Customizable**: Easy to integrate into any Flutter app
 - **No Close Button**: Minimalist design without unnecessary UI elements

-## 🎮 Live Demo

-Try the color picker in action: **[Live Demo](https://stanislavworldin.github.io/collor/)**

-Experience the full functionality of the color picker with interactive sliders, real-time color display, and smooth color selection.

 ## Installation